cr0hn/golismero-legacy/DEPLOY.md

 This document explains how to generate a release package of GoLismero in a production server.

-To run the script you must to be installed "fabric" library in your system.
+To run the script you must have the "fabric" library installed in your system.

 Requirements
 ============

-To run the script ensure that you have installed python 2.7 or above.
+Run this command to install the required system packages:

+  sudo apt-get install python2.7 python2.7-dev python-pip git screen

-To install dependences run this command:
+Afterwards, to install the dependencies run this command:

   sudo pip install -r requirements.txt

-Required system packages:

-- python2.7-dev
-- git
-- screen

 Manual
 ======

 Intro
 -----